Table Of Contents

 In 2019 the entrance ticket for adults costs VND 150,000 (nearly USD 6.50).
 And a children’s ticket costs VND 30,000 (roughly USD 1.30).
 Children from 1 year to 5 years old are free of charge.

-The tomb is open from 7 a.m. to 5 p.m. every day even on Tet holiday in Vietnam.
+The tomb is open from 7 a.m. to 5 p.m. every day even on the Tet holiday in Vietnam. so it is easy for you to plan a Hue day tour to visit all Hue’s highlight attractions.

 More importantly, remember to wear sunglasses, hats, and sunscreen and bring bottles of water in the dry season, and wear raincoats or bring umbrellas in the wet season for great enjoyment.